weesing/doorlock_rpi/README.md

 :warning: **IMPORTANT!!!
 Ensure that your version of node is not > 8**

+> Tip: You can follow the instructions here to install NodeJS version 8 - https://www.instructables.com/Install-Nodejs-and-Npm-on-Raspberry-Pi/

 ## Install the required npm libraries
 ```
 npm install